-28 Solvency Capital Requirement - General Provisions 3.3.
+&lt;sup>27 Solvency Capital Requirement - General Provisions 3.3.

-29 Solvency Capital Requirement - Internal Models 11.6.
+&lt;sup>28 Solvency Capital Requirement - Internal Models 11.6.

-- 4.9 The PRA expects a firm to be able to demonstrate that the IPRE loan risks captured by its internal ratings process offer sufficient discriminatory power in determining the credit quality of its assets and that these risks are reflected, as appropriate, in the internal rating models. - 4.10 The PRA expects internal model firms to use the risk identification exercise to influence the scope, methodology and calibration of the internal model used to calculate the SCR. - 4.11 Whilst the SCR may be calibrated to cover only a subset of the risks identified in the risk identification exercise, eg where some risks have been fully mitigated by a firm, firms are expected to clearly justify and explain any exclusions of risks identified in the risk identification exercise from the SCR calibration.
-Firms should also allow for any secondary risks introduced through risk mitigation. - 4.12 A firm using the standard formula is required as part of the Own Risk and Solvency Assessment to assess the significance of the extent to which its risk profile deviates from assumptions underlying the standard formula.30 The PRA expects the output of the risk identification exercise to be considered and incorporated into that assessment.
+quality of its assets and that these risks are reflected, as appropriate, in the internal rating models.

+4.10 The PRA expects internal model firms to use the risk identification exercise to influence the scope, methodology and calibration of the internal model used to calculate the SCR.

+4.11 Whilst the SCR may be calibrated to cover only a subset of the risks identified in the risk identification exercise, eg where some risks have been fully mitigated by a firm, firms are expected to clearly justify and explain any exclusions of risks identified in the risk identification exercise from the SCR calibration.
+Firms should also allow for any secondary risks introduced through risk mitigation.

+4.12 A firm using the standard formula is required as part of the Own Risk and Solvency Assessment to assess the significance of the extent to which its risk profile deviates from assumptions underlying the standard formula.
+The PRA expects the output of the risk identification exercise to be considered and incorporated into that assessment.
 In the event that the standard formula does not reflect the firm's risk profile, the firm may need to consider whether it should use a partial internal model to calculate the SCR.
-For internal model firms, the internal model should be validated against the output of the risk identification exercise, noting any model limitations. - 4.13 The PRA expects the risk identification exercise to be carried out by persons with the appropriate skills and experience. - 4.14 The risk identification exercise should also take into account how the firm's own or outsourced credit risk management processes may have an impact on the performance, and hence risks, of the assets. - 4.15 The PRA does not expect the risk identification exercise to be a one-off exercise.
+For internal model firms, the internal model should be validated against the output of the risk identification exercise, noting any model limitations.

+4.13 The PRA expects the risk identification exercise to be carried out by persons with the appropriate skills and experience.

+4.14 The risk identification exercise should also take into account how the firm's own or outsourced credit risk management processes may have an impact on the performance, and hence risks, of the assets.

+4.15 The PRA does not expect the risk identification exercise to be a one-off exercise.
 Firms are expected to undertake a risk identification exercise regularly to maintain an up-to-date view of existing exposures, and to capture potential risks arising from the known pipeline of new IPRE loans.
 Other circumstances that may require a risk identification review include, but are not limited to, changes to the risk appetite, changes in the legal, political or regulatory landscape, a significant change to external market conditions, a change in investment mandates, or the consideration of new IPRE loans.